CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 * On the "Customize Blueprint" step of the deployment wizard, the user is asked to provide deploy-time build parameters such as the server password, host network, and Active Directory domain name.
 Note a few key values: first, the **Primary DNS** value *must be equal to the name of the server being created*.
 Recall that we already added DNS services to the server itself, so THIS is the domain that the new server should use for resolution.
 The **Domain Name** parameter typically contains the full name of the domain (including a suffix such as ".com") while the Net BIOS Name omits the suffix.
 ![Server Build](../images/saml05.png)

-* Complete the deployment process and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.
+* Complete the deployment process and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.<br>
 ![Blueprint Queue](../images/saml06.png)

 * Locate the server in the designated group and confirm its DNS value and public IP address.
 ![Confirm Server Details](../images/saml07.png)

 **2. Install and configure Active Directory Federation Services.**
 * Open client VPN software and connect to the CenturyLink Cloud network.
 Once authenticated, create a Remote Desktop session to the target server.
-In the Server Manager, confirm the installation of DNS, Active Directory, and IIS.
+In the Server Manager, confirm the installation of DNS, Active Directory, and IIS.<br>
 ![Server Manager](../images/saml08.png)

 * In order to issue certificates easily from this server, install the **Certificate Services** role on the server.
 Choose the **Certificate Authority** role, select **Enterprise CA**, set this to a **Root CA**, and create a new private key.
-Finish the wizard.
+Finish the wizard.<br>
 ![Certificate Services](../images/saml09.png)

 * Open the IIS Manager, click the host name, and locate the **Server Certificates** feature.<br>